Airlines can operate domestic flights without any capacity restriction from Oct 18: Govt | Business

 On October 9, the Indian carriers operated 2,340 domestic flights, which is 71.5 per cent of their total pre-COVID capacity.

-The ministry stated in its order that ''it has been decided to restore the scheduled domestic air operation with effect from October 18, 2021, without any capacity restriction''.
+The ministry stated in its order that ''it has been decided to restore the scheduled domestic air operations with effect from October 18, 2021, without any capacity restriction''.

 The order noted that the decision was taken ''after a review of the current status of scheduled domestic operations viz-a-viz passenger demand for air travel''.